wizards-of-lua/wizards-of-lua/docs/index.md

 # Casting a Spell
 As any other Minecraft command you can execute it directly from the chat window.
-Just type 't' to open the chat and command prompt and begin typing: `/lua`.
+Just type 't' to open the command prompt and begin typing: `/lua`.
 Next to this command you can enter any sequence of statements that form a valid Lua program.

 For example, you could enter the following line into the chat:
 ```lua